Creating Touch Points

-One of the most effective tactics is to be proactive about increasing client engagement.
+One of the most effective tactics in helping clients achieve their goals is to be proactive about increasing client engagement.
 While that sounds pretty obvious, there are some high effective ways of doing this.
-Outside of the dedicated few that purchase a personal training package and show up raring to go for every session, it’s hard to create touchpoints with many clients.
+Outside of the dedicated few that purchase a personal training package and show up raring to go for every session, it’s hard to create touch points with many clients.
 A lot of them can drift in and out of your training facility with their headphones on, never speaking to or interacting with you or their fellow gym-goers.
 For those that are intrinsically motivated and know enough to create a program that gets them to their goals, such isolation is fine.
 But that’s not the majority.

 The rest of your clientele need something extra if they’re to have any hope of sticking with a routine or improving their long-term health and wellness.
 Fitness technology companies think very carefully about this when designing new products.
 The first generation of wearables merely displayed steps, lap times and other simple data in an unengaging way.
 But in recent years the folks in Silicon Valley have upped their game significantly, even going so far as to employ behavioral psychologists to create the next generation of truly immersive devices that appeal to our senses and positively reinforce active behaviors (for more on this intentional design, see Adam Alter’s book Irresistible).